Alt Daber Airfield: History

 From 1934, under Nazi-air skills initiative to revive the Luftwaffe, the site served as a glider field.
 From 1938 it was developed formally as a Luftwaffe airfield, with building extensions stopping in 1940.
 By this time the southern section of the site was linked to the railway at Groß Haßlow.

 On 3 May 1945, the Red Army overran the airfield, and occupied the site.
-From this point forward, several units of the Soviet Air Force were stationed at the site.
+From this point forward, several units of the Soviet Air Force were stationed at the site which was now part of East Germany.
 After extending the runway to 2400 m, the Soviet military added a radar site near Biesen to the west, and a surface-to-air missile site near Wernikow.
-From 1961, the attached air regiments included the 33 IAP (Jagdfliegerregiment/Fighter Regiment), equipped with MiG-29 Fulcrum-A/B fighter and the MiG-23UM Flogger-C operational trainer.
-The regiment was part of the 16th GwIAD (Gardejagdfliegerdivision/Guards Fighter Division) within the 16th Luftarmee with headquarters in Damgarten.
+From 1961, the attached air regiments included the 33 IAP (Jagdfliegerregiment/Fighter Regiment), equipped with MiG-29 (ASSC Fulcrum-A/B) fighter and the MiG-23UM Flogger-C operational trainer.
+The regiment was part of the 16th Guards Fighter Aviation Division within the 16th Air Army with headquarters in Damgarten.

-With the reunification of West Germany and East Germany from 1989/1990, the Soviet Army agreed to return all bases by the end of 1994.
+With the reunification of Germany from 1989/1990, the Soviet Army agreed to return all bases by the end of 1994.
 The airfield was handed back to the district authorities on 20 June 1994.
 The airfield was then used for a time by the Bundeswehr, before being abandoned.